This is a video about the green turtle from the BBC’s Life in Cold Blood documentary series.

 After getting up the beach, the female turtles have to decide where to lay their eggs.
 The further above the floodline, the safer the eggs are from drowning in the sea.
 However, when the young turtles will hatch, they will then have a longer and more dangerous journey to the water.

 The biggest species, leatherback turtles, do the shortest distance in crawling (because they are heaviest? because they are most adapted to the ocean, and least to land??).
-Usually, they make their nest about two meter above the flood line.
+Usually, they make their nests about two meter above the flood line.
 Some lay their eggs ever lower down.
 Wardens dig up these eggs in dangerous places, and transfer them to safer new nests, higher up the beach.

 This is a video of a leatherback turtle laying eggs on the beach in Galibi, Suriname.